proudloyaltier/timedia/README.md

 ## What is TiMedia?
 TiMedia is a all-in one cloud storage service.

-## How do I start posting?
+## How do I start?
-Visit https://hymenop.us and sign up.
+Visit https://timedia.app and sign up.